jgamblin/MacOS-Config/README.md

 - `BrewConfig.sh` Installs and updates HomeBrew and tools I like.
 - `OSConfig.sh` Tweaks OS sittings to how I like them.
+- `BrewCask.sh` Download automatically software to how I need them  .
 - `UnsplashBackground.sh` Downloads an amazing image from Unsplash and sets it as the background.

 ## Important Notice